DonnKey/KioskInstaller/README.md

 A complete sample JSON script appears below:
 * You can use `PROVISIONING_DEVICE_ADMIN_PACKAGE_CHECKSUM` instead of `PROVISIONING_DEVICE_ADMIN_SIGNATURE_CHECKSUM`
 if you wish to provide the .apk checksum.
+Note: the documentation says that the checksum used must be SHA1 for Lollipop and below, SHA256 for Q and above, and either for in-between.
+We're assuming SHA256 since Lollipop doesn't do this type of provisioning.
 * You need to change "yourLocalHost", "JekyllStuffDirectory", and the packageName and installLocation lines for all uses.
 Typically the installLocation would be a link into Play Store for your application.
 * You need to change the `...COMPONENT_NAME` line if you're building your own version.